 Before configuring policy-based routes, ensure that the source ECS can use its primary NIC to communicate with the destination ECS.

-4. Run the following command to query the NIC names of the ECS:
+4. Query the NIC names of the ECS:

 ifconfig